uwsampa/accept/README.md

 * `test/`: Some tests for the frontend (type errors and bitcode emission).
 This uses LLVM's [LIT][] testing infrastructure.
 To run the tests, just type `./bin/runtests.sh`.
-* `apps/`: Benchmarks annotated for use with EnerC.
 * `accept/`: The high-level profile-guided feedback loop used to drive a full compilation.
 This Python package also scripts the experiments that generate the results used in the (eventual) paper.